prashantinfinitie/samer-customization-main/SHIPPING_COMPANY_API_DOCUMENTATION.md

 **Note:** When status is set to "delivered" for COD orders, the system automatically:
 - Updates `cash_received` for the shipping company
 - Creates a transaction record of type `shipping_company_cash`

+**Cancellation Handling:**
+- When an order is cancelled by customer or admin, the shipping company receives a notification
+- Cancelled orders are automatically removed from active order lists
+- Status history will show the cancellation entry with timestamp

 ---